Rightpoint/Eject/README.md

 Yes, I understand that there a million ways why this is a bad idea.

 ### Does it work?
-Conceptually!
-The [Unit Tests](EjectTests/EjectTests.swift) show how much work is done, but it won't be of use until Stencil is incorporated to generate the high-level code containers.
-The full scope of UIKit coverage is managed by the [CocoaTouchBuilder](Eject/CocoaTouchBuilder.swift).
-AppKit support and Storyboard support is missing.
+Conceptually?
+The [Unit Tests](EjectTests/EjectTests.swift#L134) show how much work is done, but it won't be of use until Stencil is incorporated to generate the high-level code containers.
+UIKit coverage is managed by the [CocoaTouchBuilder](Eject/CocoaTouchBuilder.swift) using various [Builders](Eject/Builders).

+### Todo

+- Enhance code generation approaches
+- Stencil Support
+- Complete UIKit
+- AppKit
+- Storyboards